mrcnski/believeobey.live/_posts/2024-09-23-the-law-remains.md

 If we take this at face value, David was in an emergency situation where he had to break the Sabbath or die, and God didn't hold him guilty.
 That's all this says.
 Similarly to Peter's vision of the animals, we can't take a single situation out of context and ignore the rest of Scripture.

 By the way, He says here that He is lord of the Sabbath, not of Sunday.
 The Lord's Day is Sabbath.

+---

+The writings of Paul and Luke may need to be properly addressed in a separate study.